wsjr/uda-map/README.md

 Neighborhood Map
 =============
-The neighborhood map project uses Google Map to map all the bart stations via Bart API and shows **Top 5** recommended venues for each station by users within 1000 meters using Foursquare API.
+The neighborhood map project plots all Bart stations.
+For each Bart station, information is diplayed and **Top 5** recommended venues nearby are suggested to the user.

 The following technologies were used in building this project:
 >  - Knockout